symfony2admingenerator/symfony2admingenerator.github.com/documentation/quick-start.markdown

 # In 3 steps

-## Step 1: Setup you symfony environnement
+## Step 1: Setup your symfony environnement

 Of course, you've to [setup the bundle](/installation.html) by forking the [ipsum project](https://github.com/symfony2admingenerator/AdmingeneratorIpsum) or by following the [installation guide](/installation.html)